-15 This compares to the parking supply rates for condominium apartments outside the City Centre of 1.0,1.25,1.40 and 1.75 resident spaces per unit for bachelor, one bedroom, two bedroom and three bedroom units respectively)
+17 This compares to the parking supply rates for condominium apartments outside the City Centre of 1.0,1.25,1.40 and 1.75 resident spaces per unit for bachelor, one bedroom, two bedroom and three bedroom units respectively)

-Recent parking demand surveys conducted by BA Group at six buildings developed by Daniels in the downtown core indicate an existing resident parking space demand rate ranging from 0.81 to 0.97 spaces per unit with an average rate of 0.88.
+Recent parking demand surveys conducted by BA Group at six buildings developed by Daniels in the downtown core indicate an existing resident parking space demand rate ranging from 0.82 to 1.01 spaces per unit with an average rate of 0.90.
+The City of Mississauga approved a parking variance for the proposed resident supply rate of 0.92 for the Daniels apartment condominium at 360 City Centre Drive in August 2017 (A 367/17).
+The supporting memo and summary of the survey results for the existing Daniels condominiums are included in Appendix C

 From a policy perspective, it is desirable to set parking supply rates to encourage people to shift to alternative travel modes.
 This is best accomplished by adopting supply rates that reflect the target travel mode splits that are reasonable for the area.
 Based upon the discussion in Section 3.2 regarding office parking supply rates, a 40 to 50% non-auto travel mode share or 50 to 60% auto driver mode share would be a reasonable target for the area.
-Assuming an average of 1.5 people per unit over the age of 1816, this would suggest a resident parking requirement of 0.75 to 0.90 spaces per unit on average should be adopted.
+Assuming an average of 1.5 people per unit over the age of 1818, this would suggest a resident parking requirement of 0.75 to 0.90 spaces per unit on average should be adopted.